-Even if the presumption of gatekeeper status does not apply, the Commission can designate firms offering CPSs as gatekeepers on the basis of qualitative criteria, albeit this is a longer process requiring an up to twelve month market investigation.27
+Even if the presumption of gatekeeper status does not apply, the Commission can designate firms offering CPSs as gatekeepers on the basis of qualitative criteria, albeit this is a longer process requiring an up to twelve month market investigation.
+The Commission is currently conducting such a market investigation into Apple iPad OS (set to be completed by September 2024).